What Is Repetitive Compulsion & How To Overcome It

 Explaining Repetitive Compulsions

-Impact of Repetitive Compulsions
+Impact Of Repetitive Compulsions

-One of the key realities of repetitive compulsions is that they are often a form of self-soothing, a way to ease the anxiety or tension we may feel in a relationship.
+One of the key realities of repetition compulsions is that they are often a form of self-soothing, a way to ease the anxiety or tension we may feel in a relationship.
 When you find yourself repeating a behavior, ask yourself some key questions: